Y0Coss/docs-fork/pages/network/blockchain_anti_ddos/guide.en-gb.md

 This technology creates a tamper-proof and transparent record of information, such as financial transactions, making it secure and trustworthy.

-In some cases, communication spikes can trigger our Anti-DDoS Infrastructure, and lead to the detection of some traffic patterns as false positives.
+In some cases, communication spikes can trigger Anti-DDoS Infrastructure, and lead to the detection of some traffic patterns as false positives.

 ## Instructions

 To avoid having your network traffic suspected or blocked by the Anti-DDoS Infrastructure (as a false positive detection), we strongly recommend to report your nodes IP addresses to our support teams.
 This way, a custom Solana profile will be created for better protection and uninterrupted functionality.
-Please use [this form](link_to_be_determined) to report the aforementioned IPs.
+Please fill in a support request ticket listing your Blockchain nodes' IPv4 addresses.

 Please note that in the future, you will be able to control Anti-DDoS behaviour directly through our Control Panel.